The Free Electric Band (album)

-The Free Electric Band is an album by Albert Hammond released by Mums Records.
-The album landed on the Billboard 200 chart, reaching #193.
+The Free Electric Band is the second studio album by Albert Hammond released by Mums Records.
+The album barely landed on the Billboard 200 chart, reaching #193.

 The title track single hit #48 on the Billboard Hot 100 and #19 on the UK Singles Chart in 1973.
 The single "The Peacemaker" hit #51 on the Adult Contemporary chart and #80 on the Billboard Hot 100.

-The album was produced and arranged by Hammond.
+Hammond arranged and produced the record himself.